-The City of Graham sweeps all of the town streets one per month, including the downtown area three days per week.
-On average a single 8 cubic yard hopper is filled each day.
+The City of Graham sweeps all of the town streets one per month, including the downtown area every three days.
+Approximately 2,000 cubic yards of material is picked up, primarily during leaf season.
+30 miles are covered on a regular basis.

-The City of Graham also placed approximately 125 tons of road salt and 7,000 gallons of alternatives to road salt (brine) prior to and during inclement weather in 2014.
+The City of Graham also placed approximately 59 tons of road salt and 11,200 gallons of alternatives to road salt (brine) prior to and during inclement weather in 2015.